-- 1. Course Paperwork (syllabus, schedule notes, etc.)

-- 2. Class Notes and Activities

-- 3. Homework (you may wish to divide this in several sections)
+- 1. Course Paperwork (syllabus, schedule notes, etc.) - 2.
+Class Notes and Activities - 3.
+Homework (you may wish to divide this in several sections) - 4.
+Exams

-- 4. Problems of the Week

-- 5. Exams

 EXAMS AND THE FINAL EXAM

 There will be three "midterm" exams and final exam in this course.
 The midterm exams will be cumulative but will emphasize the recently covered material.
 The final exam will be cumulative.